 Situated in the heart of the Old Town Square, Town Hall cannot be missed by any tourist visiting Tallinn.
 It looks great from the outside and it is quite interesting from the inside.
 You can learn there some interesting facts about the history of Estonia.

-What we liked the most about Town Hall is that we could take awesome photos of an Old Town from there.
+What I liked the most about Town Hall is that we could take awesome photos of an Old Town from there.

 Fun Things to do in Tallinn Estonia #8